SigmaWrath/Tukupu/content/Planes/Outer Planes/Naltor.md

 ###### <span style="color:rgb(203, 123, 55)">Nia - The Dream Expanse</span>
 Nia is the middle layer of Naltor and the most stable.
 It is a surreal expanse of spiraling cones of bluish ice hues <span style="color:rgb(125, 125, 125)">(called [[Kanohi]], they resemble giant [[Unicorns|unicorn]] horns)</span>, each acting as a conduit for dreams across the multiverse.
 These large formations display dream-images on their surfaces, which shift continuously as new dreams take hold and old ones fade.
 A thin layer of fog runs across the ground, which is smooth and reflective of the Kanohi.
 The backdrop of the world is black.

-At the heart of Nia stands the [[Dream Totem]], an enigmatic structure believed to be the core of Naltor’s power.
-Some say it holds the collective unconscious of all dreamers, while others theorize it's the anchor that prevents Naltor from dissolving into pure chaos.
+At the heart of Nia stands the [[Dream Totem]], an enigmatic structure believed to be the core of Nia's power, holding the essence of dreams and channeling the collective unconscious of all dreamers.
 Those who approach the Totem often experience visions, which can range from historical memories to prophetic dreams to glimpses into other timelines.

 ###### <span style="color:rgb(203, 123, 55)">Nura - The Nightmare Realm</span>